mnichols08/colt-steele/the-linux-command-line-bootcamp/notes/section-12.md

     afternoon-day-30
     ```

 2. For this next bit, you'll need to use the following command: `date +"%m-%d-%y"` This command will print out the current date using the format *month-day-year*, like **09-19-21**.
 Use this command to create a new file with the name ***todos-DATE.txt***, where DATE is the output of the above date command.
-For example, if we ran the command on September 19th 2021, the resulting file would be named `todos-09-19-21.txt`.
+For example, if we ran the command on September 19th 2021, the resulting file would be named `todos-09-19-21.txt`. [x] - `date +"%m-%d-%y" > todos-$(date +"%m-%d-%y").txt`

 ## Part 2